October 15, 2025 · Natalia Mejia

 The process involves carefully depositing pigment into the scars to match the skin’s color.
 This helps minimize the color contrast between the scars and the surrounding skin.

 However, the scar treatment is not just about adding color.
 It requires addressing the texture differences first.
 Stretch marks often have a unique texture—like painting over a wall with dents and holes.
-Without smoothing the texture, even the best color match will still highlight irregularities due to shadows and light reflecting on uneven skin.
+Without smoothing the texture, even the best color match will still highlight irregularities due to shadows and light reflecting on uneven skin

 Why Texture Matters in Stretch Mark Camouflage Tattooing

 Before applying pigment, the skin’s surface must be as flat and even as possible.
 Uneven stretch marks can create light and shadow effects that make them visible even after tattooing.
-This is why I recommend skin regeneration treatments prior to starting the camouflage process.
+This is why I recommend skin regeneration treatments

 Regeneration helps:

-• Smooth out the skin: Reducing the depth of stretch marks.
+Smooth out the skin: Reducing the depth of stretch marks.

-• Even out texture: Preparing the area for better pigment absorption.
+Even out texture: Preparing the area for better pigment absorption.

 Once the skin is prepared, the camouflage tattoo process can begin.